 If the answer is no, remember you have better things to do with your time than waste it on useless social media.
 Stick with your current water coolers and continue building your community.

-It’s your turn – if you had to pick one essential approach for blogging and social networking, what would it be?
+It’s your turn – if you had to pick one essential approach for your blogging campaign and social networking, what would it be?
 What lessons have you learned from your experiences?
 What would you do differently and why?